 With this innovative mode of publishing, NewMusicShelf advocates for self-published composers in a way previously unheard of in the realm of classical music: all self-published composers retain full ownership of their work while earning a generous royalty on every sale.

 In addition to publication in the Anthologies, selected works receive performance in New York City, and will also be recorded and released on a companion CD.

 Composers of all ages and nationalities are eligible for inclusion in the anthologies.
 Composers who are included must be able to receive royalty payments either domestically via check in USD or domestically/internationally through PayPal.

 Composers may submit up to two works (or excerpted single songs/arias from a larger work) for consideration.

 - original works by the composer, not arrangements of another composer’s work

-- Solo bassoon, or bassoon and piano
+- for solo voice or voice and piano

 - under 10 minutes in duration